 - List content must reasonably reflect the responsibilities, field of expertise, research, or study of the list sponsor as it relates to his/her function at the university.

-- List sponsors and owners are expected to abide by all computing resource usage policies put forth by SUNY Fredonia.
+- List sponsors and owners are expected to abide by all computing resource usage policies put forth by Fredonia.

 2. List Sponsorship/Ownership

 - Only permanent faculty/staff of the university may sponsor a list.

 - List owners are responsible for adequately communicating to the list membership (usually in the form of a charter/welcome message sent to all new subscribers) the guidelines for list posting.
 Owners should also ensure that their subscribers are aware of certain important list configuration settings (e.g., who can post, who can subscribe, etc.).